|Revised||September 2, 2020|

 - Carl Perkins Committee – The purpose of the Carl Perkins Committee is the procurement, management, and reporting associated with the Federal Career and Technical Education Funding.
-The Committee shall consist of ten (10) members including: the Dean for Advanced Technology, Dean for Health Science and Emergency Services, Dean for Business and Service Careers, Dean for Adult Education and Literacy, Chair of Engineering and Advanced Manufacturing, Chair of Transportation, Chair of Service Career Programs, Chair of Business Programs, Director of Nursing, Faculty Coordinator – EMS, HCC Career Coach, TCC Career Coach, HCC Recruiter, TCC Recruiter and the Vice President for Instruction, and six members at-large.
+The Committee shall consist of fifteen (15) standing members including: Dean for Advanced Technology, Dean for Health Science and Emergency Services, Dean for Business and Service Careers, Dean for Adult Education and Literacy, Chair of Engineering and Advanced Manufacturing, Chair of Transportation, Chair of Service Career Programs, Chair of Business Programs, Director of Nursing, Faculty Coordinator – EMS, HCC Career Coach, TCC Career Coach, HCC Recruiter, TCC Recruiter and the Vice President for Instruction.
 All members and the chair are appointed by the President.
-Terms are for three years and members may be reappointed.
+The Chair shall serve for three years or as designated by the President.